 Depending on the circumstances, you can use big incentives and small incentives.
 Here are some examples of ways to align incentives at marketing agencies:

-3) Paying-out sales commissions after clients pay each invoice—rather than 100% up front—encourages salespeople to sell work the agency can deliver.
+- Paying-out sales commissions after clients pay each invoice—rather than 100% up front—encourages salespeople to sell work the agency can actually deliver.

-4) Performance bonuses for finishing projects on time encourage employees to get things done faster.
-(Be sure the incentives are contingent on minimizing errors, or your team will do it quickly and poorly.)
+- Performance bonuses for finishing projects on time encourage employees to get things done faster.
+(But be sure the incentives are contingent on minimizing errors, or your team will do it quickly and poorly.)

-7) Equity vesting for new owners encourages people to stay with the agency, rather than take their money and leave.
+- Equity vesting for new owners encourages people to stay with the agency, rather than take their money and leave.
+You’ll see similar results with phantom stock.

-The key is to ensure that your and their incentives align as much as possible.
-When they get what they want, you simultaneously get what you want.
+The key is to ensure that your incentives and their incentives align as much as possible.
+When your team gets what they want, you simultaneously tend to get what you want.

-Question: How do you align incentives at your business?
-Don’t be shy—click here to add your comment below.
+Question: How do you align incentives at your agency?